JamesBisese/costly/INSTALLATION.md

 ## Installation Notes for django (python) web application 'gsicosttool'

-These notes are random as I try to install on a new system running Windows 2016 Datacenter
+This is an INTERIM document.
+These notes are copied and pasted from an installation for another package.
+I am working through the differences.

 ## Folder Structure